awarn/rab-tweet-search/README.md

 # rab-tweet-retr

-A simple Node.js app for searching through Twitter API.
+A simple Node.js app for searching through the Twitter API.